 Our Service Statement (our planning role and consulting us) and related guidance set out the level of engagement you can expect from us during the planning process Our guide on the service that developers and consultants can expect is particularly relevant.

 Our engagement with any specific solar proposal will depend on the nature, scale and importance of the potential impacts on the natural heritage.
-At pre-application (including scoping) stage, our priority is to identify the potential impacts on nature and landscapes that could raise natural heritage issues of national interest.
+At pre-application (including screening and scoping) stage, our priority is to identify the likely significant effects on nature and landscapes that could raise natural heritage issues of national interest.
 At application stage, we will only provide tailored advice for Planning Act cases where the impacts closely approach or exceed levels that raise issues of national interest.
 We will, however, provide case-specific advice on issues that are not of national interest for section 36 (Electricity Act) cases.

 Landscape and visual

-The landscape and visual impacts of solar farm proposals will require assessment, including the impacts of any associated infrastructure such as access tracks, security fencing, lighting and substations.
+The landscape and visual impacts of solar farm proposals will require assessment, including the impacts of any associated infrastructure such as access tracks, security fencing, lighting and substations where likely significant effects occur.
 The grid connection component should also be taken into account if developers have confirmed details of this within enough time prior to submission.

 Assessment should follow the Guidelines for Landscape and Visual Impact Assessment (GLVIA 3), and should include a Zone of Theoretical Visibility (ZTV) map to indicate where the arrays might be seen from, and a viewpoint analysis based on key viewpoints throughout the surrounding area.
-The number of viewpoints will be dependent on the scale of the proposal and visibility within the surrounding area.
-In some circumstances, the LVIA should include an assessment of the impact of glint and glare.
-In keeping with GLVIA, cumulative effects will need to be considered, and where there is co-location with wind farm development the assessment should cover potential impacts in combination with consented or proposed wind farm infrastructure
+The number of viewpoints will be dependent on the scale of the proposal and visibility within the surrounding area., Where the potential for likely significant effects exist the LVIA should include an assessment of the impact of glint and glare.
+In keeping with GLVIA, cumulative effects will need to be considered, including cumulative effects fromco-location of the solar project with wind farm development

 The ability of a landscape to accommodate development will often depend on the landscape characteristics of the site (NatureScot Landscape Character Assessment page); key issues are likely to be around landscape scale, landform and land cover.
 Siting and design should take account of these aspects.
 With appropriate siting and effective screening the visibility can often be minimised for ground-mounted panels.

-Proposed development in or next to National Scenic Areas (NSAs) should not detract from the quality or character of the landscape.
+Proposed development in National Scenic Areas (NSAs) should not detract from the quality or character of the landscape.
 We are also developing guidance on how to assess effects on NSA Special Qualities and can provide a draft copy of that guidance by request.

 Please follow our advice and guidance on Wild Land Areas (WLAs).
 The guidance should be applied to proposals whose nature, siting, scale or design are likely to result in a significant effect on the qualities of a WLA.